The stop script shuts down the Appian engines and associated other services, like Service Manager and the Internal Messaging Service.

 Available values for the

---cluster option, you must run the stop script on all servers that are configured to run engines at the same time as the script will pause and wait for other servers to indicate that they have shut down their services before exiting.
+When using the default shutdown behavior, you must run the stop script on all servers that are configured to run engines at the same time as the script will pause and wait for other servers to indicate that they have shut down their services before exiting.

 By default, and unless you use the